Synapse and REMI Couple Electric-Sector Optimization Model with Macroeconomic Tool to Analyze Implications of National and State-Specific Carbon Taxes

 Synapse and REMI initially explored this two-pronged approach with an analysis of a nationwide fee-and-dividend carbon policy with several stringency levels.
 Our analysis showed that such a policy would reduce carbon dioxide emissions 33 percent below the baseline in 2025, and 52 percent below in 2035.
 This significant shift in power production would result in a modest rise in electricity prices, but the dividend paid to consumers would more than make up for it, leading to a large net increase in GDP and employment.

+Figure 1.
 Changes in generation as a result of nationwide fee-and-dividend carbon policy

 Synapse and REMI used this same set of tools more recently to review the impacts of a similar revenue-neutral carbon fee that could be implemented in Massachusetts.
 Synapse advised the study team on how a state-specific policy could be implemented as part of a larger regional electricity system.
 Synapse modeled several different approaches in ReEDS, including taxing imported power based on an assumed level of carbon content, adjusting the stringency of the regional cap-and-trade system (RGGI), and simplifying the demand-side tax.
 Many of the scenarios created an incentive for Massachusetts to increase imports from out-of-state generators not facing the tax, while the demand-side tax put a small downward pressure on demand by increasing prices, but did not substantially alter electric-sector supply.
 The sub-state resolution of the ReEDS model was essential in considering these policies in detail.